-- · Alcohol Screening Day - · Alcohol Awareness Month - · Drunk Driving Awareness Month in December - · Marijuana Screening - · Children of Alcoholics Day - Designated Driver Appreciation Program: Students have the opportunity to show their appreciation to a designated driver by submitting a short story or poem about the person. - · Sandwiches and Serenity-Students in Recovery - Cell Phone/Cab Program-students are encouraged to store local cab company phone numbers in their cell phones so they have easy access if necessary - Safe Ride Home-free cab company vouchers are available at the Office of Substance Awareness, located in the Health Center, for students to promote positive decision making when drinking alcohol - Project Pride-Inmates come to campus, escorted by guards for the day to share their stories of how life with substance abuse landed them in jail. - DWI Course-Students drive University golf carts around a course while wearing goggles which simulate the effects of driving while intoxicated.
+- Alcohol Screening Day

+- · Alcohol Awareness Month

-- · Students in recovery club
+- · Drunk Driving Awareness Month in December

+- Uber/Lyft Gift Card Giveaways

+- · Marijuana Screening

-- · Outreach to local bars
+- · Children of Alcoholics Day

-- HERO Campaign Walk on Campus
+- Sandwiches and Serenity-Students in Recovery Monthly Lunches

+- Project Pride-Inmates come to campus, escorted by guards, for the day to share their stories of how life with substance abuse landed them in jail.

+- DWI Course-Students drive University golf carts around a course while wearing goggles that simulate the effects of driving while intoxicated.

+- · Students in Recovery Club and Serenity Spot Lounge

-- · Heroin: A Family's Story
+- Heroin: A Family's Story

-- · Adderall Awareness Day
+- Adderall Awareness Day

-- · Think Before you Act: A Young Man's Story
+- Think Before you Act: A Young Man's Story

 - What is Life Like in Recovery-A presentation by students for students

-- Training for Monmouth County liquor license holders: bars and liquor stores

-- · Presentations to classes, teams, conferences, and staff
+- Presentations to classes, teams, conferences, and staff

-- · Newly developed recovery lounge
+- · Confidential Counseling